shaack/cm-chess/README.md

 It is like [chess.js](https://github.com/jhlywa/chess.js), but is an ES6 module and can handle history variants (tree-structured move history).

-- It has the same [API as chess.js](https://github.com/jhlywa/chess.js/blob/master/README.md).
+## Features

-- It uses chess.js for move-validation (Thanks for this nice chess-library!)
+- It has a similar API to chess.js
+  (it also uses chess.js for move validation and chess rules)
 - It can handle history variants
 - It can add Nags, Comments and Annotations
 - It is used by the 7000 users from [chessmail](https://www.chessmail.eu) (it works)